Go Go Gadget

 I was expecting a lackluster performance from the ButyFace, and you know what?

-I got a lackluster performance from the ButyFace.
+I got a lackluster performance from ButyFace.
 After reviewing multiple back shavers I have the ability to ascertain by just carefully looking at a back shaver to know how good it will perform.

-The first clue that this shaver would underperform, the type of razor.
+The first clue that this shaver would underperform, is the type of razor.
 The ButyFace Back Shaver uses beard razors.
 Beard razors were specifically designed to shave your face, not long hard to reach back hair.
 This will clog this type of razor in no time flat.
 Most Back Shaving Companies are aware of this design flaw in the beard razor and avoid using this type of shaving cartridge.

 This is a frustrating way in which to shave your back.
 At least this was my experience.
-As it seems to be a combination of not the proper razor in which to shave your back and getting the optimal angle (despite the multiple pivoting points on the handle.
+As it seems to be a combination of not having the proper razor in which to shave your back and getting the optimal angle (despite the multiple pivoting points on the handle.
 As well as the total 3/4 of an inch gap between the blades.

 What I REALLY liked about the ButyFace Back Shaver is the handle.
 It is the most adjustable handle and it is very simple to use as well.
 This is the silver lining here, but unfortunately, the razors on this back shaver underperform.

-If they could attach a good single bladed razor to this handle you might have a very competitive back shaver.
+If they could attach a good single-bladed razor to this handle you might have a very competitive back shaver.